KTH-RPL/OpenSceneFlow/README.md

 Another good way to try code quickly is using **mini processed dataset**, we directly provide one scene inside `train` and `val`.
 It already converted to `.h5` format and processed with the label data.
 You can download it from [Zenodo](https://zenodo.org/records/13744999/files/demo_data.zip)/[HuggingFace](https://huggingface.co/kin-zhang/OpenSceneFlow/blob/main/demo_data.zip) and extract it to the data folder.
-Then you can directly use this mini processed demo data to run the [training script](#2-quick-start).

 ```bash
 wget https://huggingface.co/kin-zhang/OpenSceneFlow/resolve/main/demo_data.zip
 unzip demo_data.zip -p /home/kin/data/av2
 ```

+Then you can directly use this mini processed demo data to run the [training script](#2-quick-start) without any further data processing.

 ## 2. Quick Start